 Portfolio Guidelines for Archaeology Majors

-Major portfolios allow students to document their capstone accomplishments in the program and provide data for the purpose of annual program assessment and evaluation by the faculty.
+Major portfolios allow students to document their capstone accomplishments in Archaeology and provide data for the purpose of annual program assessment and evaluation by the faculty.

 The AR major’s portfolio contains the following materials provided by the student as PDF files:

-- A 2–3 page summary of the student’s field research (CAS AR 503 or equivalent)
+- A 2-3 page summary of the student’s field research (AR503 or equivalent)